Tarot: Distribution

-The use of tarot playing cards was at one time widespread across the whole of Europe with the exceptions of the British Isles and the Iberian Peninsula.
-Having fallen into decline by the 20th century, in recent decades they have experienced a renaissance in some countries and regions.
+The use of tarot for trick-taking games was at one time widespread across the whole of Europe except the British Isles, the Iberian Peninsula, and the Balkans.
+Having fallen into decline by the 20th century, the games later experienced a renaissance in some countries and regions.
 For example, French Tarot was largely confined to Provence in the 18th century, but took off in the 1950s to such an extent that, in 1973, the French Tarot Association (Fédération Française de Tarot) was formed and French Tarot itself is now the second most popular card game in France.
-Tarock games like Königrufen have experienced significant growth in Austria where international tournaments are held with other nations especially from eastern Europe that still play such games, including Hungary, Romania, Slovakia and Slovenia.
+Tarock games like Königrufen have experienced significant growth in Austria where international tournaments are held with other nations, especially those from eastern Europe that still play such games, including Hungary, Romania, Slovakia and Slovenia.

 Denmark appears to be the only Scandinavian country that still plays tarot games, Danish Tarok being a derivative of historical German Grosstarock.
-The game of Cego is growing in popularity again in the south German region of Baden.
+The game of Cego has grown in popularity again in the south German region of Baden.
 Italy continues to play regionally popular games with their distinctive Tarot packs.
 These include: Ottocento in Bologna and Sicilian Tarocchi in parts of Sicily.
 Meanwhile Troccas and Troggu are still played locally in parts of Switzerland.